360Parminder/portfolio/README.md

 I am Parminder, a Front-end Devloper passionate about Good looking user side .
 With 2 years of experience in Front-end , I have worked on various projects and gained expertise in Reactjs, Nodejs Mongodb, React Native, Firebase,AWS and many more.

 <h2>Portfolio Website</h2>
 This repository hosts the code for my portfolio website.
-You can visit it here https://parminder.netlify.app/.
+You can visit it here <a href="https://parminder.netlify.app/">Parminder</a>.
 The website showcases:

 <b>About Me:</b> A brief introduction to who I am and what I do.
 <b>Projects:</b> Highlights of some of my notable projects, with descriptions and links to their respective repositories or live demos.